 This notice sets out how we will use your personal data, and your rights.
-It is made under Article 13 of the General Data Protection Regulation (GDPR), which is due to come into force in May 2018.
+It is made under Article 13 of the General Data Protection Regulation (GDPR), which came into force in May 2018.

 We will process the following personal data:

 All Privy Counsellors’ names and contact details including home addresses, email addresses, telephone numbers and personal preferences in relation to swearing the Privy Counsellor’s Oath or making Affirmation.

 High Sheriffs’ names and home addresses, email addresses and telephone numbers.

 The purpose(s) for which we are processing your personal data is:

 To contact Privy Counsellors in relation to Privy Council business only.

 To contact High Sheriffs and High Sheriffs in nomination in connection with their appointment and duties.

 The legal basis for processing your personal data is that processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the data controller, such as the exercise of a function of the Crown, or a Minister of the Crown, or a government department.
 In this case the task is the support of Privy Counsellors and High Sheriffs.

 The legal basis for processing your sensitive personal data is that processing is necessary for reasons of substantial public interest for the performance of a task carried out in the public interest or in the exercise of official authority vested in the data controller, such as the exercise of a function of the Crown, or a Minister of the Crown, or a government department.
 In this case the task is the support of Privy Counsellors and High Sheriffs.